Alimov-8/java-projects/README.md

      1. Maintain city wise hourly (00:00  to 23:00 ) temperature information.
      2. Maintain city wise yearly (from January to December) rainfall information.
      3. Display yearly climate data for city.

+    # 4 Product Demo Application 📺📲
+    Topics covered: Abstract Class, Interface & Polymorphism

+    - Write Java Program to implement following class diagram.
+    In main method of ProductDemo class you have demonstrate polymorphism.

+    Special Instructions-
+     1. Program should be well commented.
+     2. Program should be easy to use.
+     3. Data Validation should be done. e.g. channel range (1-100), volume range (0-10), product should be on when you change volume or channel or sim change
+     4. Add necessary constructors, attributes and member functions if required.

+     UML Diagram: